StevenRasmussen/EFCore.SqlServer.NodaTime/README.md

 # EFCore.NodaTime

-Adds native support to EntityFrameworkCore for the [NodaTime](https://nodatime.org/) types.
+Adds native support to EntityFrameworkCore for SQL Server for the [NodaTime](https://nodatime.org/) types.

 The following types are supported:
 * Instant